Atlanta, GA Liposuction – Fat Removal

 Do you have stubborn pockets of fat that won’t go away?
 Call us today to schedule a consultation to find out more about liposuction in Atlanta, GA with Dr. Alderman.

 After your liposuction, your improved contour is more or less permanent.
 The outcomes are best for patients who are able to maintain a stable weight after the procedure.
 If you gain a moderate amount of weight, your figure will expand, but the underlying shape will remain the same.

 Although there may be some tenderness after the procedure, liposuction is highly tolerable during the operation and recovery.
 Our board-certified anesthesiologist, Dr. Aida Joiner, will ensure you are comfortable during surgery.
 For your recovery, you will be given prescription pain medication to ensure your comfort.

 Liposuction is a customized procedure due to the location and the severity of the patient’s concerns.
 It can also be done as a standalone procedure or included with another surgery.
-Therefore, the cost of liposuction varies from patient to patient.
-To learn the cost of your liposuction treatment, schedule a consultation today.
+Therefore, Atlanta liposuction costs vary from patient to patient.
+To learn the cost of your Atlanta liposuction treatment, schedule a consultation today.